AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-goals.md

 &#42;To find out what plan, license type, or access level you have, contact your Workfront administrator.

-For additional information about access to Workfront Goals, see [Requirements to use Adobe Workfront Goals](../../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
+For additional information about access to Workfront Goals, see [Requirements to use Workfront Goals](../../../workfront-goals/goal-management/access-needed-for-wf-goals.md).

 ## Grant user access to Workfront Goals using a custom access level